Irrigated Meadows & Abundant Wildlife

 The Ranch is operator rated at 85 Animal Units.
 Currently, the Ranch functions as a winter grazing unit.
 By utilizing the grass during the dormant season and feeding hay produced on the property, 200 cows can be maintained on the Ranch for approximately 6 months.

-The Ranch is well watered by underground pipeline, 14 rubber-tire stock tanks and supplied by a well producing from the Madison formation.
-Along with the stock-watering pipeline, irrigation ditches and stock reservoirs provide adequate watering locations for livestock year round on the majority of the Ranch.
+The Ranch is well watered by an underground pipeline, 14 rubber-tire stock tanks, and supplied by a well producing from the Madison formation.
+Along with the stock-watering pipeline, irrigation ditches, and stock reservoirs provide adequate watering locations for livestock year-round on the majority of the Ranch.